 Effect of Pension Liability on the Series 2016A Notes.
-The Series 2016A Notes are short-term obligations maturing on June 29, 2017, and are payable from Pledged Revenues which are expected to consist primarily of amounts received by the State Treasurer from the Participating Districts on or before June 25, 2017, as repayment of their Program Loans and a portion of the proceeds of the Series 2016A Notes deposited to the Series 2016-17 Notes Repayment Account as discussed in "THE SERIES 2016A NOTES - Security and Sources of Payment."
+The Series 2016A Notes are short-term obligations maturing on June 27, 2017.
 Therefore, the State's current pension liability is not expected to adversely affect the State's ability to pay the Series 2016A Notes.
-See also the discussion of the State's pension liability in Management's Discussion and Analysis in the State's Fiscal Year 2014-15 CAFR appended to this Official Statement, and particularly the section thereof captioned "CONDITIONS EXPECTED TO AFFECT FUTURE OPERATIONS - Pension Plan Contributions."
+See also the discussion of the State's pension liability in the Management's Discussion and Analysis in the State's Fiscal Year 2014-15 CAFR appended to this Official Statement, and particularly the section thereof captioned "CONDITIONS EXPECTED TO AFFECT FUTURE OPERATIONS - Pension Plan Contributions."